amckinney/terraform-provider-vellum/CONTRIBUTING.md

 - `internal/terraform/datasource/...`
 - `internal/terraform/resource/...`

-None of the files generated in the `internal/terraform/base/...` directory are expected to be edited.
+Note that _none_ of the files generated in the `internal/terraform/base/...` directory are expected to be edited.

 ### Adding an override

 Suppose that we need to edit the property used to retrieve a data source.
-By default, the terraform provider will use the resource's primary key to retrieve the resource, but data source might support multiple ways to be resolved, such as by their unique ID or label.
+By default, the terraform provider will use the resource's primary key to retrieve the data source, but the data source might support multiple ways to be resolved, such as by their unique ID or name.

 For example, consider the `DocumentIndex` data source defined in the `internal/terraform/base/datasource/document_index.go` file.
-Given that the `name` property is required, this data source is expressed in Terraform with the following configuration:
+The `name` property is required, so the data source is expressed in Terraform with the following configuration:

 ```terraform
 terraform {